2016 United States House of Representatives elections in Michigan: District 13

-John Conyers, a Democrat, the incumbent representative in the 13th district, has served 26 terms in Congress and is the Dean of the United States House of Representatives.
-Detroit and City Clerk Janice Winfrey will run against Conyers in the Democratic Party primary election.
-Jeff Gorman is running on the Republican side, and Tiffany Hayden is running on the Libertarian side.
+John Conyers, a Democrat, the incumbent representative in the 13th district, had served 26 terms in Congress and was the Dean of the United States House of Representatives.
+Detroit and City Clerk Janice Winfrey ran against Conyers in the Democratic Party primary election.
+Jeff Gorman ran on the Republican side, and Tiffany Hayden ran on the Libertarian side.
 Conyers won the nomination.